linnarsson-lab/ceftools/README.md

 ### CEB file format

-CEB files are binary, gzip-compressed, and little endian.
-The following is a description of the decompressed file, but valid CEB files are always gzip-compressed.
+CEB files are binary and little endian.

 Strings are stored as UTF-8 with a leading int32 length indicator, and no terminator

+Values are stored as a vector of rows

+If the Transposed flag is set, column and row attributes should be exchanged when reading, and the values should be read in transposed order (i.e. as a vector of columns).

 File structure